srirajbura16/Marketplace/README.md

 # Intro

-Marketplace is a online space where people can sell used items.
+Marketplace is an online space where people can sell used items.